menout1/databricks_breweries/README.md

 <b> inbound_to_bronze - It gets the API Brewery in raw data and save into Bronze layer with json format file.</b>
 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/53271bbc-a0c5-459b-a4f7-de3ec27ef710)

 <b> bronze_to_silver - It transform the json file in PySpark dataframe, I also modify the data type of phone column to integer, in order to  avoid wrong values.
-In the end it loads the file into the dataframe in parquet format partition by brewery location and gzip compress to save cloud storage.</b>
+In the end, it loads the file into the dataframe in parquet format partition by brewery location and gzip compress to save cloud storage.</b>

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/8efe0113-92e9-4a44-a6e4-2c7a87507fc1)